nacnudus/armgin/README.md

     * voting place, ward,
     * voting place

-Or with `hierarchy = FALSE` and grouping by only voting place, ward and constituency (for brevity)
+Or with `method = "combination"` and grouping by only voting place, ward and constituency (for brevity)

     * voting place, ward, constituency